Governance at St John’s

 Assistant Vice Principal – KS4

 After gaining a BA(Hons) in Sport Science Tom then qualified as a PE teacher at Exeter University and enjoyed many years in this role, progressing to being the Director of Physical Education at St John’s.
 Further development followed through an MA in Educational Management and completion of the NPQH and a number of different roles have been fulfilled.
-Tom has recently moved to the pastoral system working directly with the College Principals and Key Workers, overseeing all areas of Student Welfare within the College system.
+Tom has recently moved to the pastoral system working directly with the Heads of Year and Key Workers, overseeing all areas of Student Welfare within the College system.

-Assistant Vice Principal – KS3
+Assistant Vice Principal – KS3 From 1 September 2023

 Mrs J Lillywhite

-PA to the Principal
+PA to the Principal, HR Lead

 Jo has worked at St John’s since February 2019 and as well as PA to the Principal, she works closely with the Head of HR on all aspects of HR for the Academy.